Many women wonder whether they can get pregnant while breastfeeding. Well, the answer is yes, you definitely can get pregnant while breastfeeding.

 Following these rules, the LAM method is said to be 98% or more effective in preventing pregnancy.

 However, if you are not following all of the rules of LAM and you are not sure if you are fertile again; you may ovulate before your period returns.

 So it is possible to get pregnant before you even see your period again.
 If you definitely do not want to get pregnant you will want to use a back up birth control.

 For many breastfeeding women your period could return anywhere between 3 months to a year or more.
 In my case it returned around 9 months postpartum with my first baby.
 I was still breastfeeding on demand and once a night occasionally.

-Update – For my second baby my period did not return until after he was one.
-And, for my third my period just returned at 13 months postpartum!
+For my second baby my period did not return until after he was one and I was still breastfeeding at the time.

 Factors that may cause your period to return sooner: